solo-io/gloo/docs/content/guides/traffic_management/destination_selection/header_matching/_index.md

 ## Setup

-If you have not yet deployed Gloo, you can start by following the directions contained within the guide [Installing Gloo Gateway on Kubernetes]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/" %}}).
+If you have not yet deployed Gloo Edge, you can start by following the directions contained within the guide [Installing Gloo Edge on Kubernetes]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/" %}}).

-This guide also assumes that you are running Gloo Gateway in a Kubernetes cluster.
+This guide also assumes that you are running Gloo Edge in a Kubernetes cluster.
 Each example can be adapted to alternative deployments, such as using the HashiCorp stack of Nomad, Consul, and Vault.

 {{< readfile file="/static/content/setup_notes" markdown="true">}}